imagineSamurai/Windows-Optimizer/README.md

 ## Installation 📥

+### Method 1: Direct Download
 1. Download the `windows_optimizer.bat` file
 2. Right-click the file and select "Run as administrator"
 3. Follow the on-screen menu options

+### Method 2: From Releases
+1. Go to the [Releases](https://github.com/imagineSamurai/Windows-Optimizer/releases) page or download the [Latest](https://github.com/imagineSamurai/Windows-Optimizer/releases/tag/new)
+2. Download the latest version of `windows_optimizer.bat`
+3. Right-click the downloaded file and select "Run as administrator"
+4. Follow the on-screen menu options

 ## Usage 💻